aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 document.Fill(path);
 ```

-Here, the paint is set, and the first ellipse is filled with the specified color.
+We fill the first ellipse with a vibrant orange color.

-## Step 6: Create Graphics Path for the Second Ellipse
+### Step 6: Create Graphics Path for the Second Ellipse

 ```csharp
 //Create graphics path from the second ellipse